tercasaskova311/portfolio/_pages/about.md

 ### 🎓 Currently
 - **Master of Science in Data Science**, *University of Trento (2024–2026)*
-- **Marketing and Program Lead**, *Sport Šumava*  - Marketing & Database Coordinator for a ski & bike school
+- **Sport Šumava**  - Database Coordinator for a ski & bike school, Program lead

 ---